osallou/linuxintro/chapters/03_navigation.md

     $ ls /home/user1/subdir1
     file1.txt file2.txt file3.txt

+Using absolute or relative path is "up to you"....
+Sometimes it is shorter to use relative path rather than writing the full path, but it can also be less readable or you may be unsure of final location.

 Extra ways exist to navigate in relative path:

-* ~ (tilde) - This is a shortcut for your home directory. eg, if your home directory is /home/user1 then you could refer to the directory Documents with the path /home/user1/Documents or ~/Documents
+* ~ (tilde) - This is a shortcut for your home directory. eg, if your home directory is /home/user1 then you could refer to the directory Documents with the path */home/user1/Documents* or *~/Documents*
 * . (dot) - This is a reference to your current directory. eg in the example above we referred to subdir1 with a relative path.
 It could also be written as ./subdir1 (Normally this extra bit is not required but in later sections we will see where it comes in handy).
 * .. (dotdot)- This is a reference to the parent directory.
 You can use this several times in a path to keep going up the hierarchy. eg if you were in the path /home/user1 you could run the command ls ../../ and this would do a listing of the root directory.

-    $ cd  (go to home directory, see after)
+    # go to home directory with *cd*, see following chapter
+    $ cd
     $ ls /home/user1/subdir1
     file1.txt file2.txt file3.txt
     $ ls ../../  (show 2 levels up in the directory hierarchy)